dev2820/corail/README.md

-# Korail
+# Corail

-Korail is the ROP(Railway Oriented Programming) Implementation library
+Corail is the ROP(Railway Oriented Programming) Implementation library

 ## What is Railway Oriented Programmging